oliv-official/oliv-app/README.md

 # Oliv

-**A local-first, private personal-finance app — a super-charged spreadsheet for your money.**

-Oliv is an open-source, offline desktop app for people who want spreadsheet-level control over their finances without spreadsheet-level busywork.
-Track your accounts, forecast your cash flow, manage your portfolio, and grow your net worth — all on your own machine, with no cloud account, no subscription, and no one watching.
+**Oliv is an offline and private finance app for people who want a money management suite without worrying about accounts and subscriptions.**

 I built Oliv out of a personal need.
 I had been using a very large spreadsheet to manage all of my finanaces, accounts, and investing goals for over 7 years.
 It got